• Skip to primary navigation

 This homemade vegan ranch dressing is the perfect dip or salad dressing.
 It had a bold ranch flavor and made with only a handful of ingredients.

-Creamy vegan ranch has been something hard to find since going vegan 9+ years ago.
-I used to love to dip carrots in ranch, and everyone I've bought has missed the mark in one way or another.
+Since going vegan more than nine years ago, creamy vegan ranch has been hard to find.
+I used to love to dip carrots in ranch, but everyone I've bought has missed the mark in one way or another.

 I'm not sure why it took nine years to get a recipe out there, but I finally did, and it's tasty and not missing any of the ranch flavors.